Hovestar/AEMQ/CURoboticsSoftwareGuide.md

 AEMQ notes for software development:

-- Install Atmel Studio 6.1 update 1.1 (build 2674), without .NET 4.0 and MSVS Shell
+- Install Atmel Studio 6.1 update 1.1 (build 2674), without .NET 4.0 and MSVS Shell: http://www.atmel.com/tools/studioarchive.aspx
 - During installation, you should be prompted to first install Atmel USB drivers, which are required
 - After installing, open Atmel Studio and start a new example project
 - Choose the project for the SAM4S Xplained Pro Starter Kit